Remember the good and forget the bad? That’s what happens with euphoric recall.

 Anhedonia

-When the pleasure center in the brain is constantly kept stimulated with excess chemicals enhanced by recalling euphoric events, this can lead to what is known as anhedonia.
-Anhedonia is a state where you cannot gain pleasure from regular activities.
-In addiction, this typically leads to engaging in the unwanted behavior more frequently just so that you can feel something.
+Anhedonia can occur when the pleasure center in the brain is constantly stimulated with excess chemicals enhanced by recalling euphoric events.
+This means you can’t get pleasure from regular activities any longer.
+In addiction, this typically leads to engaging in unwanted behavior more frequently just so you can feel something.

-Cravings are not the same thing as this twisted recollection of events.
-However, only remembering the positive feelings associated with your past behaviors – and failing to recall the bad that could occur as a result – can lead to craving the activity even more.
+Cravings are not the same thing as a false recollection of events.
+However, only remembering the positive feelings associated with your past behaviors — and failing to recall the bad that could occur as a result — can lead to craving the activity even more.
 Once this occurs, you must overcome these cravings to prevent a relapse.
-Relapse, or recovery maintenance, is a critical part of the process.

 Signs You’re Experiencing Euphoric Recall